What is cybersecurity?

-Cybersecurity is the process of securing sensitive information and the IT infrastructure that contains it from unauthorized access by digital threats.
-This process often combines several components across multiple levels, including personnel, hardware, software, and the policies informing how all the above work together.
-The most common threats enterprises and organizations face are cyberattacks, a broad category of methods designed to infiltrate, steal, disable, or destroy information.
-Common cyberthreats include malware, phishing, ransomware, and denial-of-service attacks (DoS/DDoS)—just to name a few.
-Cybersecurity is applicable to virtually any industry, helping protect both individual users, clients, and employees, as well as preventing access to mission-critical applications, services, and stored data.
+Cybersecurity is the process of securing sensitive information and the IT infrastructure that contains it from unauthorised access by digital threats.
+This process often combines several components across multiple levels, including personnel, hardware, software and the policies informing how all of the above work together.
+The most common threats that enterprises and organisations face are cyberattacks, a broad category of methods designed to infiltrate, steal, disable or destroy information.
+Common cyberthreats include malware, phishing, ransomware and denial-of-service/distributed denial-of-service (DoS/DDoS) attacks – just to name a few.
+Cybersecurity is applicable to virtually any industry, helping protect both individual users, clients and employees, as well as preventing access to mission-critical applications, services and stored data.

 Why is cybersecurity necessary?

-Today, technology has grown beyond isolated working environments and data centers; work can happen anywhere at almost any time around the world.
-All employees need is a password and a strong Internet connection to access a robust suite of applications, proprietary technology, and data through cloud-based and on-premises infrastructure.
-Furthermore, businesses are collecting, storing, and analyzing vast volumes of data, all generated by an increasing number of endpoints across the infrastructure and supply chain.
-While these digital technological advances are a critical driver for innovation, they also create more windows and backdoors for threats to enter and cause disruptions on a massive scale.
+Today, technology has grown beyond isolated working environments and data centres; work can happen anywhere at almost any time around the world.
+All employees need is a password and a strong internet connection to access a robust suite of applications, proprietary technology and data through cloud-based and on-prem infrastructure.
+Furthermore, businesses are collecting, storing and analysing vast volumes of data, all generated by an increasing number of endpoints across the infrastructure and supply chain.
+While these digital technological advances are a critical driver of innovation, they also create more windows and backdoors for threats to enter and cause disruptions on a massive scale.
 And despite the ongoing development of countermeasures against cyberthreats, these threats continue to adapt and evolve.

 What are some common cybersecurity threats?